-Europe’s culinary capital also delivers in spades when it comes to views.
-Some of Europe’s highest peaks line Italy’s northern border.
-Fresh snow is practically guaranteed and you’ll have your pick of a wide range of runs that could keep you occupied for weeks on end.
+Europe’s culinary capital also delivers in spades when it comes to a perfect ski holiday.
+You can find some of the continent's highest peaks along Italy’s northern border.
+Fresh snow is practically guaranteed and you’ll have your pick of a wide range of ski runs that could keep you occupied for weeks on end.
 Off the slopes, you can dig into hearty Italian winter dishes and wines, and try out other winter activities like snowshoeing.

-France has a lively ski culture that draws many of die-hard fans back year after year.
-It’s reputation as a great country for skiing - having both the Alps and the Pyrenees certainly helps - is coupled with its reputation for a great ski atmosphere.
-Many top-tier resorts cater to über-wealthy clients, and young people come in droves to party on the mountainside as the sun sets.
+France is home to a well-established and lively ski culture that draws many of the same die-hard fans year after year.
+Its reputation as an ideal country for skiing - having both the Alps and the Pyrenees certainly helps - is coupled with its reputation for a great ski atmosphere.
+You can find many top-tier resorts that cater to the super wealthy, while young people also flock to the mountainsides to party as the sun sets.

-With some of the most impressive mountains in Europe, everything about a ski holiday in Switzerland is stunning.
-Don’t be scared away by the intimidating nature of the landscape—most of the ski resorts in the area are just as well equipped for beginners as they are for experts.
-Switzerland is a great place to seek out high-end resorts and catered chalets for the ultimate luxe holiday.
+With some of the most impressive mountains found anywhere in Europe, everything about a ski holiday in Switzerland is bucket list-worthy.
+And rest assured that the country's ski resorts are just as well equipped for beginners as they are for experts.
+Switzerland is a great place to seek out high-end ski resorts and catered chalets for the ultimate luxury ski holiday.

 This principality, nestled in the Pyrenees mountains between Spain and France, is another well-loved ski spot.
-You’ll be sure to get plenty of snow, but without the crowds that are common in other popular ski resorts in Europe.
-If you were hoping for a little bit of winter sun on your holiday, Andorra is just the ticket!
-It tends to get a decent amount of sunny days even in the heart of winter.
+You're sure to get plenty of snow here, but without the crowds that are common in other popular ski resorts in Europe.
+Plus, for those seeking some winter sun, Andorra tends to get a decent amount of sunny days even in the heart of winter.

 Soldeu el Tarter